phyraPH/ShellStream/README.md

 * Update: Improved the main file.
+First update in a while and probably the last for another while.
 # ShellStream

 Windows-based application downloads a binary file from a server using WinHTTP and executes it by copying it to memory and invoking it with a function pointer.
 This should only be intended for ethical purposes.